 We chose React instead of Angular because the scheduling system is more component based, which is a strength of React.
-We chose SQL over NoSQL database because we wanted a relational database since a lot of the data for our system is interconnected and it gives us more flexibility in how we create the system.
+Originally we had a technical stack with Java, Springboot, and a MySQL database, but after we met with Unity Points compliance team we realigned our stack with C#.NET and TSQL to ensure maintainability after the delivery date.
+We wanted a relational database since a lot of the data for our system is interconnected and it gives us more flexibility in how we create the system.
 We chose Javascript over Typescript because we had more experience with Javascript, even though Typescript has type checking built in.